Jalal al-Din Mangburni: Death

 Through the ruler of Alamut, the Mongols learned that Jalal al-Din had recently been defeated; the Nizari Ismaili Assassins sent a letter to Ögedei Khan, proposing joint operation against Jalal al-Din. Ögedei Khan sent a new army of 30,000 – 50,000 men under the command of Chormagan and the remaining Khwarazmians, whose numbers were in hundreds, were swept away by the new Mongol army, which occupied Northern Iran.
-Jalal al-Din once again escaped from the Mongols and took refuge in the Silvan mountains and there in August he was killed by a Kurd who claimed that he was avenging his brother, who had been killed by Jalal al-Din's forces in Ahlat.
+Jalal al-Din once again escaped from the Mongols and took refuge in the Silvan mountains.
+In August he was killed by a Kurd who claimed that he was avenging his brother, who had been killed by Jalal al-Din's forces in Ahlat.

 Jalal al-Din's kingdom swiftly collapsed after his death; his nobles squabbled over territory and would be overcome easily by the Mongols.
 Several thousand, however, took up service with the princes of Anatolia and Syria to escape the Mongols.
 They continued to be a force in Syrian politics until their destruction in 1246.
-His daughter, Turkan, would grow up in the court of Ögedei Khan and then Hulagu Khan, who married her to the governor of Mosul.
+His daughter, Turkan, would grow up in the court of Ögedei Khan and then Hulagu Khan, who married her to the governor of Mosul, Al-Salih Isma'il ibn Lu'lu'.

 Some pretenders to the name of Jalal al-Din arose after his death.
 In 1236, the founder and the leader of an insurgency in Mazandaran claimed he was Jalal al-Din.
 After he was defeated, the Mongols verified that his claim was false, and he was executed.
 In the year 1254, a leader of a merchant group claimed he was Jalal al-Din; detained and tortured, he asserted he was truthful until his death.